a-barletta/a-barletta.github.io/_posts/2023-06-18-We-Need-to-Talk-about-Taylor-Swift.md

 You're on your own, kid
 You always have been

-Soon, Taylor leaves Reading, but realizes she will have a lot of competition.
-She has to work hard to get recognized by a talent agent.
-She is on her own once again.
+Soon, Taylor left Reading, but realized she would have a lot of competition.
+She had to work hard to get recognized by a talent agent.
+She was on her own once again.

 _Bridge_
 From sprinkler splashes to fireplace ashes